With the cost of living on the rise in many parts of the country, you might be considering a career change.

-Orthodontists, the top-earning workers in Missouri, may not have the highest salary among the 50 states, but Missouri’s cost of living makes that money go much further.
-Missouri is among the cheapest states in the U.S., with living costs 10.1 percent below the national average.
-Utilities tick 4 percent above average, but housing costs are some of the lowest in the country at 25.9 percent below national norms.
+Orthodontists, the top-earning workers in Missouri, might not have the highest salary among the 50 states, but Missouri’s cost of living makes that money go much further.

 Montana: Obstetrician and Gynecologist

 If you want to earn a lot in Nebraska, be a surgeon.
-With a mean salary of $285,640, Nebraskan surgeons earn among the highest salaries in the country despite living in a below-average-cost state.
-Your budget will go much further here, where the median home value tops out at $150,900.
+With a mean salary of $283,760, Nebraskan surgeons earn the 10th-highest salaries in the country.
+Click through to see jobs you’ll hate, with salaries you’ll love.

 New Hampshire: Physician

-It’s a long haul to becoming a surgeon in New Jersey.
-In addition to the long years of medical school and residency, med students in New Jersey can expect to pay upward of $155,000 in four-year tuition — more than $247,000 for out-of-state students.
-This is on top of a potential $30,000 or so in annual living expenses.
+It’s a long haul to become an orthodontist in New Jersey.
+In addition to the years of dental school and residency, dental students in New Jersey can expect to pay upward of $47,000 per year on tuition — and more than $77,000 per year for out-of-state students.

 New Mexico: Surgeon